How To Bet On Golf

 Here are six things to look for from in bookmaker for your golf betting:

 - Reputability – you work too hard to risk losing your money to an online scam artist or fly-by-night operation.
 Always use a bookmaker recommended by bettingexpert.com

 - Odds – Market odds will vary from bookie to bookie, sometimes quite dramatically.
 If you are in the market for golf tournament odds, comparison websites can help you find the very best odds for your golf bets.

-- Welcome Bonus – Online bookmakers like to entice new customers with a “Welcome Bonus” of up to £200 in the case of bet365.
+- Welcome Bonus – Online bookmakers like to entice new customers with a “Welcome Bonus”.
 While they are handing out this “free money” in the anticipation that you will lose it and much more, with the help of bettingexpert.com that won’t be the case.
 Therefore grab that welcome bonus and put it to work for you!

 - Golf Betting Markets – Not all bookmakers cover the same golf betting markets, and some cater more for golf than others.
 Odds comparison sites list all of the available markets for golf betting, and the bookies that are covering them

 - In-Play Betting – While it will never replace betting on the overall outcome of matches or tournaments, its great fun, one can bet golf live and the results can be highly profitable.

 - Live Streaming Service – What began as a gimmick in now becoming an integral part of the whole online golf betting experience.
 If you are on the go, working late at the office, traveling on a train, maybe even hiding out in your den while your partner is watching the soaps, you can watch the match on your device, laptop or PC and indulge in some in-play betting – bliss!

 If you're wondering which bookmaker might best suit your golf betting needs and which offer the best welcome bonuses, refer to our detailed list of bookmaker reviews.